ancient-ando/colour-magic/README.md

 That does not sound good, right?

-**However, I am by no means a physicist/material scientist, so I had to find a creative (artistic) workaround here.**
+**Nontheless, I am by no means a physicist/material scientist, so I had to find a creative (artistic) workaround here.**